cylc/cylc-doc/src/tutorial/runtime/introduction.rst

    .. tip::

       You can use ``cylc cat-log <workflow-name>//<cycle-point>/<task-name>``
-      to view the content of this file/.
+      to view the content of job logs.

       ..
 TODO REPLACE THIS IF APPROPRIATE